directus/directus/docs/cloud/accounts.md

+Make each section more robust Add an Activity Page

+### Managing Team Settings

+Reviewing Team Activity Move Billing into Accounts and Teams Screenshot the payment page!

+---

 # Accounts

 > You must create a user Account and join a Team to access a Directus Project.
 Your Directus Account is as it sounds, a